Stack Choice Is a Security Choice

 → Redirect to Stripe Checkout

 The entire flow is server-side.
-The browser never sees your database credentials, never makes direct API calls, and never handles sensitive data.
+The browser never sees your database credentials, never makes direct API calls to Supabase, and never handles sensitive data.
+That single architectural property prevents an entire category of breaches that show up monthly in vibe-coded apps and rushed templates.

 The Result

 A fast, secure, production-ready SaaS that you can build on with confidence.
-You can estimate the running costs for this stack using our SaaS tech stack cost estimator.
-That's what SecureStartKit gives you out of the box.
+You can estimate the running costs for this stack with our SaaS tech stack cost estimator, or read the real monthly numbers we pay across MVP, first-revenue, and growing tiers.

 Built for developers who care about security